 SOURCE OF WEALTH: Hewlett-Packard, eBay

-ENVIRONMENT: A few years ago, Whitman gave $1.15 million to a campaign to protect 572 acres of pristine land from development into condos and a golf course near Telluride, Colorado, but many see the gift as more for her personal benefit than for her love of the environment since the land happened to be adjacent to property owned by Whitman and her husband.
-It's probably a combination of the two however, since she has a track record of largely preserving the land she owns.
-Back in 2010, she and her husband purchased an additional 800 acres in the area, rescuing the land from a real estate developer that had planned to create a community of luxury homes, and has said she has no plans to develop the property.
+ENVIRONMENT: A few years ago, Whitman gave $1.15 million to a campaign to protect 572 acres of pristine land from development into condos and a golf course near Telluride, Colorado.
+Back in 2010, she and Griffith purchased an additional 800 acres in the area, rescuing the land from a real estate developer that had planned to create a community of luxury homes, and has said she has no plans to develop the property.
 In 2015, Whitman joined a pool of investors in backing Bill Gates' new Breakthrough Energy Coalition, an organization looking to develop affordable methods of being sustainable.
-She has also given at least $700,000 to the Environmental Defense Fund.
+The couple has also given to the Environmental Defense Fund.

 COMMUNITY GIVING: Each year, a handful of smaller grants, generally in the $1,000 to $25,000 range, generally go to community organizations in Menlo Park, CA and Telluride, CO, where the Whitmans reside.

-LOOKING FORWARD: Whether or not Whitman's conservationism is self-serving may not be seen for a number of years, but perhaps she will take buying land near her home to protect it from development a step further and actually donate the land to a nature conservancy or land trust.
+LOOKING FORWARD: Perhaps Whitman will take buying land near her home to protect it from development a step further and actually donate the land to a nature conservancy or land trust.
 There are also some indications that Whitman may start to become more involved in funding charter schools.

 Griffith R. Harsh IV and Margaret C Whitman Charitable Foundation, P.O.
 Box 860, Saratoga Springs, NY 12866-0860, 518-886-4207.
 Administered by the Ayco Company.